headwinds/sc2jsonhunt/README.md

 $ dev_appserver.py sc2jsonhunt

 I imagine this is how most developers work and experiment.
 Baby steps.
 I only want to change a few lines and see what happens.
 This didn't do anything but it also didn't break anything.

-I looked at the top of models.py again and studied:

-from apiclient.discovery import build

-I took a shot in the dark and added:

-from sc2reader.scripts.sc2replayer import main

-$ dev_appserver.py sc2jsonhunt

-Having another developer in the office who actually knew Python well would have been quite helpful but unfortunately I didn't have that luxury.
+Having another developer in the office who actually knew Python well would have been quite helpful but unfortunately I didn't have that luxury; fortunately I can turn the project owners for help!

 Finally, my first big bug.
 While the app did appear in the browser, there were a bunch of errors in the terminal and learned about [how python execute from this stackoverflow thread](http://stackoverflow.com/questions/6523791/why-is-python-running-my-module-when-i-import-it-and-how-do-i-stop-it).

 Within the sc2reader directory, there is another sub sc2reader folder.
 You want that sub folder with its __init__.py file.

-I want to import sc2reader to use in my project.
+So I want to import sc2reader to use in my project.

 In model.py, I added sc2reader as the last import like so: